 Most pupils are registered with Castlehead Medical Centre, our local practice.
 Surgery times and contact details are on our notice board.
-Younger pupils are escorted by a member of staff to the Doctors for daytime appointments but they are also able to attend after school appointments with another pupil if they prefer.

-Optician appointments can also be made at a local practice and we can also arrange dental treatment in Keswick for boarders under 18 years old.
+Younger pupils are escorted by a member of staff to the Doctors for day-time appointments but they are also able to attend after school appointments with another pupil if they prefer.
+Optician appointments can also be made at a local practice, and we can also arrange dental treatment in Keswick for boarders under 18 years old.
 If new boarders already have glasses or contact lenses we would suggest they bring a spare pair of glasses.
 Ongoing orthodontic treatment can sometimes be transferred to local practises with all the relevant notes.
 Boarders are taken to Hospital appointments at Keswick, Whitehaven, Penrith and Carlisle as necessary.
+When not an emergency, there is a cost for staff to transport boarders to appointments outside of Keswick.

-Students who are classed as "Gillick competent" are permitted to keep their own medication locked in their lockable drawer and self-administer as necessary, it is our expectation however, that the staff would be made aware of any medication in their possession.
+Students who are classed as "Gillick competent" are permitted to keep their own medication locked in their lockable drawer and self-administer as necessary.
+It is our expectation, however, that the staff are made aware of any medication in their possession.

 There are two en-suite "sickbays" in the house that are used when boarders are unwell.
 These are fully furnished with bedding, towels, heating and fans as required.
 There is a call bell in each of these rooms so that boarders can summon help from staff at any time of day or night.
 Boarders using these are monitored regularly by staff and food, drinks and medication brought to them as needed.
-When sickbays are not needed by boarders who are unwell they are occasionally also used as quiet study spaces, an extra quiet room to sleep in for anyone who is jetlagged or if needed in the case of a discipline issue.
+When sickbays are not needed by boarders who are unwell they are occasionally also used as quiet study spaces or an extra quiet room to sleep in for anyone who is jetlagged.